KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 - ``--friend-dependencies``: A list of additional configurations to be run.
 The list has to be provided as a comma separated list.
 The resulting friend trees will be stored in the ``/<base>/<production-tag>/CROWNFriends/<friend-config>/`` folder.

 .. warning::
-    Currently, it is not possible to specify an explicit name for the friend trees that are produed automatically using the ``--friend-dependencies`` option.
+    Currently, it is not possible to specify an explicit name for the friend trees that are produced automatically using the ``--friend-dependencies`` option.
 Therefore, the name of the friend tree is set to the name of the friend config file.
 In a future update, additional functionality will be added to allow the user to specify a name for the friend trees.

 As an exmaple, the command